taewanme/orastorage-py/README.md

 Oracle Storage CS is object stroage (like AWS S3) of Oracle Public Cloud.

-Oracle Storage Cloud Service is based on SWIFT and allows you to store, access, and manage and data in the cloud.
+Oracle Storage Cloud Service is based on SWIFT and allows you to store, access, and manage data in the cloud.

 ----